tesonet/frontend-party/README.md

 * Implement logout

 ### Miscellaneous
-* Your code style tells a lot about you (we use Airbnb JavaScript Style Guide)
 * Your app must work on all modern browsers and IE11+
 * Use JS bundler (Webpack preferred)
 * Use npm scripts or gulp for running tasks
 * Use a unit testing library (Jest preferred)
-* Tell us how to use your app (we expect a good README.md)
 * Do not commit the build

 ## Few tips